garretdgrant/diamond_door/README.md

 ## 3) Creating, Reading, Updating, and Destroying Interviews:

-- Similar to reviews, Users can descripe their interview process with a company:
+- Similar to reviews, Users can describe their interview process with a company:

 &nbsp;